Poppin' Smoke

 On the way up, most of our fellow climbers were Marines from Camp Fuji along with a handful of Japanese, including a few solo climbers.
 The trail never got too crowded, and we ascended at a comfortable, steady pace.

 All of the Mount Fuji trails have rest stops called “stations.”
+(The base of the mountain is the first station and the summit is the tenth station).
 At each station, we stopped to have the station’s stamp branded into our Mount Fuji walking sticks, but we did not take any extended breaks.

 Hikers rest and wait to have their walking sticks stamped at one of the Mt Fuji stations